In-Queue Callback

 The second call is the "outbound callback" that the Dialpad system initiates when a caller has reached the head of the queue.
 These are counted as System initiated callbacksi.e. calls automatically generated for fulfilling the callback requests.
 The count shows how many callbacks were fulfilled in the selected time period.
 The count of system-initiated callbacks in a time period can be higher than the count of "callbacks requested" displayed for that period if the callback request happened just before the filtered date range.

-Additionally, we have broken down the various different outcomes that can happen in a callback experience.
+The different outcomes that can happen in a callback experience are shown below.

 What happens if I turn off the in-queue callback feature when there are callers in the queue waiting to be called back?